 Do you have a WordPress site that’s running slow?
 That’s not good.
-There are many factors that can effect site speed.
+Many factors can affect site speed.
 Luckily they are fixable and with a little effort you can do these yourself

 How do you improve WordPress performance speed?
-The main areas to look at with a slow WordPress site include: Website hosting, WordPress configuration, image sizes, old or conflicting plugins and WordPress themes, a damaged database and external scripts.
-These can also effect your search engine page ranking.
+The main areas to look at with a slow WordPress site include Website hosting, WordPress configuration, image sizes, old or conflicting plugins and WordPress themes, a damaged database and external scripts.
+These can also affect your search engine page ranking.

 I’ve collated a few tips, tricks and WordPress plugins I’ve picked up that keep my WordPress sites running at optimum performance, I hope you find it useful.